TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

     end
 ```
 ## Connection Lost
-We implement "FA resilienza alle disconessioni", so the game can continue even if a player loses the connection.
+We implement the FA: "Resilienza alle disconessioni", so the game can continue even if a player loses the connection.
 Here is our implementation of the connection lost:
-1. If a client loose connection during pregame, before choosing the colour, the server must notify the
+1. If a client loses the connection during pregame, before choosing the colour, the server must notify the
 other clients that the player has disconnected.
-The game is closed.
+The game is then closed.
 ```mermaid
 sequenceDiagram
     actor Client